Article

 How did you get involved with your Maths Hub and become a Cohort Lead?

 Initially, I was a participant on the pilot Early Years SKTM programme, as I was looking to improve maths teaching and learning in Reception in my school.
 I found the programme invaluable – it gave me clear, research-based subject knowledge and pedagogy, as well as helping to change my practice through action research in the classroom.
-Because of this, I decided to complete the Professional Development (PD) Lead Programme and the linked Master’s in Maths Education.
+Because of this, I decided to complete the Professional Development (PD) Lead Programme and the linked Masters Certificate in Maths Education.
 Both enabled me to explore how effective maths CPD could be delivered.

 Once certified as a PD Lead, I contacted West Yorkshire Maths Hub about opportunities to get involved and, following a year of participating in the Early Years LLME development sessions, I became a Cohort Lead on the EY Spatial Reasoning pathway.